 Although growth marketers are ready to venture into unknown territories, their every move is calculated.
 They gain insights from the efforts that must be tested.
 Based on the results, those efforts can be fine-tuned or abandoned altogether.

 Despite plenty of competition, Quora is the most popular question-answer website.
-It is because they had studied the behaviour patterns of most-visited users and optimized their user experience.
+It is because they had studied the behavior patterns of most-visited users and optimized their user experience.

 You need to: